DataSnowman/carprice/powerbi/README.md

 ![review](https://raw.githubusercontent.com/DataSnowman/carprice/master/images/review.png)

 37. Click on ``Cancel`` so the next you use the Dataflow it is starting at the same point.
-If you forgot you can just delete the last step ``Invoked AzureML.carprice``
+If you forgot you can just delete the last 3 steps up to and including “Invoked AzureML.carpricedemo”

 ![invoke](https://raw.githubusercontent.com/DataSnowman/carprice/master/images/invoke.png)